klever-hub/kleverblockchain-certificates/README.md

 ### Step 5: Transfer NFTs to Recipients

-Finally, transfer the NFTs to the students:
+Finally, transfer the NFTs to the participants:

 ```bash
 python nft_manager.py transfer-all --id "KCERT25-A7B9"